Hit enter to search or ESC to close

 For more useful information visit our How It Works page here.

-1. We leave Auckland at 8am and drive south towards the Coromandel Peninsula.
-The Coromandel is a popular holiday spot for us Kiwi’s and it's not hard to see why.
+We leave Auckland at 8am and drive south towards the Coromandel Peninsula.
+The Coromandel as locals call it, is a popular holiday spot for us Kiwi’s and it's not hard to see why.
 With stunning white sandy beaches, dense fern forests and a rich history of both Maori and European settlement, the Coromandel Peninsula is the perfect place to start your trip!

-After a lunch stop in the seaside town of Tairua, we'll travel to Hahei Beach - the gateway to Cathedral Cove.
-You can either walk along the coastline or get stuck in to the first optional activity on your trip with one of the best sea kayak options in the country.
-Cathedral Cove has a stunning limestone archway that featured as the gateway to Narnia in the movie 'Prince Caspian' and is a great place take a dip in the turquoise waters of the Pacific Ocean before heading back to Hahei and on to camp at another iconic location, Hot Water Beach.
-Our campground is a short walk away from the beach where, at low tide, you can grab a shovel and head down to dig your very own hot pool in the sand!
-This is all thanks to a unique geothermal reservoir of hot water under the sand, what a way to round off your first day on tour!
+We’ll stop for lunch in the seaside town of Tairua before continuing on to Hahei Beach - the gateway to Cathedral Cove.
+You can either go for a walk along the coastline or take to the water on one of the best sea kayak activities in the country.
+Cathedral Cove has a limestone archway that featured as the gateway to Narnia in the movie 'Prince Caspian' and is a great place to take a dip in the turquoise waters of the Pacific Ocean.
+Our camp this evening is very close to another iconic location, Hot Water Beach, so named because there is a unique geothermal reservoir of hot water under the sand.
+At low tide, we’ll grab our shovels and head down to dig our very own hot pools in the sand - the perfect way to start off our adventure!

 • Meals: Dinner